-Etobicoke Centennial Choir (ECC) is an auditioned mixed-voice community choir that welcomes choristers, audience members and volunteers from all walks of life, backgrounds, identities and experiences.
-We aspire to promote the art of choral singing and enrich the cultural life of our community through vibrant and diverse choral musical performances.
-Choral singing fosters joy, harmony and camaraderie as individual singers raise their voices together in song.
+Etobicoke Centennial Choir (ECC) is an auditioned SATB community choir that welcomes choristers, audience members and volunteers from all walks of life, backgrounds, identities and experiences.
+We aspire to promote the art of choral singing and enrich the cultural life of our community through vibrant, diverse choral musical performances.
+We believe that choral singing fosters joy, harmony and camaraderie as individual singers raise their voices together in song.

 Supported by the City of Toronto through the Toronto Arts Council and Rama Toronto East Gaming Centre

 Etobicoke Centennial Choir gratefully acknowledges the generous support of the Jackman Foundation.